ci4rail/docs/docs/user-docs/_lyve/lyve-demo-kit-rev-0/configure-tracelet.md

 To enable wheel tick usage, set `ubx_wt_dir` to `1:0:0:0`.
 To disable wheeltick usage (if you don't have a wheeltick), set it to `0:0:0:0`.

+### Localization Server Address

+Tell the Tracelet where to send the position messages to.
+Enter the address and port of your localization server.
+To find out your PC's address, open a command prompt and enter `ipconfig`.
+Look for the IPv4 address of your active WLAN network connection (e.g., `192.168.55.100`).

+The port of the Localization server is 11001.

+Set the parameter `loc-srv` to `<your_pc_ip>:11001`.

 ## Device Configuration